 This isn’t usually needed for a spraddle leg, but you may feel more comfortable having a veterinarian apply a splint and check progress.

 The condition can be fatal if not treated because the chick won’t be able to walk to food and water.
 Do make sure that your spraddle-legged chick can eat and drink.
 Even before treatment, you want to make sure to offer food and water, in case she hasn’t been able to get to it and she’s dehydrated and/or weak from hunger.
 After applying the splint, if she’s having any initial difficulty getting around, she can get knocked over by other, faster-moving birds, so keep a close eye on her to make sure she can eat and drink on her own without being accosted!

 Other conditions, illnesses and/or diseases with similar signs:

 Other disorders of the leg can be confused with spraddle leg (twisted tendon [perosis] or twisted leg [varus deformation] for example).
 When a chick is splay-legged, there is nothing wrong with the legs, per se; the legs have a full range of motion and are not paralyzed or stuck in any one position.
-It’s just that the muscles are not strong enough to keep the legs in walking/standing position.
-If the bird’s legs are twisted, bent, swollen, or stuck in one position, it is likely to be something other than splay leg.
+It’s just that the muscles are not strong enough to keep the legs in a walking/standing position.
+If the bird’s legs are twisted, bent, swollen, or stuck in one position, it is likely to be something other than the splay leg.